 Open source vs. closed source disk encryption

-Well, some people may say that having open source encryption software gives you opportunity to know what you use and how strong is encryption and security protocols.
+Well, some people may say that having open-source encryption software gives you the opportunity to know what you use and how strong is encryption and security protocols.
 But we have some doubts about it.

 Certified encryption solutions

 Many USB flash drives with hardware encryption features have a FIPS 140-2 Level 2 certificate issued by the US National Institute of Standards and Technology (NIST).
-FIPS certification means: Cryptographic module validation by one of approved NIST labs:
+FIPS certification means Cryptographic module validation by one of the approved NIST labs:

-- The lab may also inspect Cryptographic Module source code.
+- The lab may also inspect the Cryptographic Module source code.

-To simplify the certifications process vendors often collect all encryption code from entire source code into a single module and certify only this module.
-In future when new version of product is published there is no need to certify it again.
+To simplify the certifications process vendors often collect all encryption code from the entire source code into a single module and certify only this module.
+In the future when a new version of the product is published there is no need to certify it again.